US to welcome 100,000 Ukrainian refugees – KION546

 “To meet this commitment, we are considering the full range of legal pathways to the United States,” the official said, which includes US refugee admissions program, parole and immigrant and non-immigrant visas.

+More than 3.5 million refugees have now fled Ukraine, according to data from the UN refugee agency released on Tuesday.
+A vast majority of those refugees have fled to Ukraine’s western neighbors across Europe.

-The official said the White House will not have to ask Congress to expand the current cap on annual refugees, which is currently set at 125,000 for fiscal year 2022, because it is more of a “long-term commitment” and there will be other avenues to enter the United States for many of those Ukrainians.
+The official said the White House will not have to ask Congress to expand the current cap on annual refugees, which is set at 125,000 for fiscal year 2022, because it is more of a “long-term commitment” and there will be other avenues for many of those Ukrainians to enter the United States.

 “We still have a significant capacity within the 125,000 so we don’t currently envision the need to go beyond that,” the official said.

-Note: This story has been updated with more details.